srs328/ms_mri/analysis/paper1/notes.md

 New segmentation fails at 2144 and 2146.
 2144 is a strange case where the pineal is a giant hole (cyst?) on T1, and the original segmentation didn't do well either, but still better

-#### Pineal Resegmentation

-New segmentation fails at 2144 and 2146.
-2144 is a strange case where the pineal is a giant hole (cyst?) on T1, and the original segmentation didn't do well either, but still better

 ### Choroid Analysis

 - Based on Fleischer et al 2021 (which looks at patients starting much earlier in their disease course), our patients choroid volumes have likely peaked